Prevention – Creating Buy-In

 Education

 These front of house employees bring the visitors into the museum, train docents and volunteers, interact with visitors, and generally act as a welcoming host engaging the public with our collections.
-Keep in mind that some of their activities will be messy and therefore gaining their support of IPM efforts can be helpful.

 What is their role and how can they help you promote IPM?